There are many different legal issues around trading, from what to do if someone fails to pay you on time, to the law around import and export.

 - Sector-specific advisers such as representative bodies

-- A qualified financial adviser – Citizens Advice provide information about how to find one here
+- A qualified financial advisor – Citizens Advice provides information about how to find one here

 - Intellectual Property lawyers regulated by IPReg – they have a list of all their regulated trade mark and patent attorneys

-For a list of questions to ask a legal services provider before you take legal advice, visit our provider checklist.
+For a list of questions to ask before you get legal advice,visit our provider checklist.